 - You prefer to prevent rather than cure?
 Identify and nurture a friendly and close relationship with project managers or point persons, whether they work for the contractor or the municipality.
 This simple act could prevent many inconveniences.

 - Share your concerns with us!
 Call a CFIB counsellor at any time at 1-888-234-2232 to know about other available solutions and obtain customized support, our send us an email with your story.

-Find out more about our research and actions on the impact of construction.
+Find out more about our research on the impact of construction.